chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 * Connect with OSCAR servers to automatically download ocean current data.
 * Parse OSCAR files into data that can be used in our calculations.
 * Create algorithms that will calculate out where a person is likely to be based on current time, time of MOB incident, and ocean current data.
-* Reverse engineer U|g|CS route file export format to be able to create our own based on the area to search and the number of drones available.
+* Reverse engineer U|g|CS mission file export format to be able to create our own based on the area to search and the number of drones available.

 ### List of required software/hardware for project and evaluation
 To complete the project and it's evaluation the hardware and software that is required is: